ChowHub/phonsim-experiments/README.md

 Processing and Summary Scripts
 ------------------------------
-Scripts for processing / analysis can be found on [github](https://github.com/machow/phonsim-experiments)
+Scripts for processing / analysis can be found on [github](https://github.com/ChowHub/phonsim-experiments)

 Each folder has a data sub-folder with the unprocessed experimental files.
-Where applicable, I exported the e-merge files to tab-seperated .txt files, then scored them using python.
+Where applicable, I exported the e-merge files to tab-seperated .txt files, generally labeled output.txt.
-This wrote a new file (generally) labeled output.txt, which was then ready to crunch in R.

-A single script (`0\_processing.py`) generates the data files for the exported E-prime files.
+A single script (`0\_processing.py`) preprocesses these output files, and saves the results as `data/scored_all.csv`.
 This can then be fed to subsequent analyses.
 So, E-merge => tab-seperated => 0\_processing.py => 1\_...

-Complex span tasks for these experiments have identical structures / labels.
+Some complex span tasks for these experiments have identical structures / labels.
-They were preprocessed in the same way.
+They were preprocessed in the same way:

 E2, E4, E6, E7, (E8 to E11?)..

-The data for the other experiments had to be preprocessed seperately.
+Other experiments had to be preprocessed seperately.
 See 0\_preprocess.py for details.

 Complete E-dat files for: